Hawaii: Political subdivisions and local government

 The movement of the Hawaiian royal family from Hawaiʻi Island to Maui, and subsequently to Oʻahu, explains the modern-day distribution of population centers.
 Kamehameha III chose the largest city, Honolulu, as his capital because of its natural harbor—the present-day Honolulu Harbor.
 Now the state capital, Honolulu is located along the southeast coast of Oʻahu.
 The previous capital was Lahaina, Maui, and before that Kailua-Kona, Hawaiʻi.
 Some major towns are Hilo; Kaneohe; Kailua; Pearl City; Waipahu; Kahului; Kailua-Kona.
 Kīhei; and Līhuʻe.

-Hawaii has five counties: the City and County of Honolulu, Hawaii County, Maui County, Kauai County, and Kalawao County.
+Hawaii has five counties: the City and County of Honolulu, Hawaiʻi County, Maui County, Kauaʻi County, and Kalawao County.

 Hawaii has the fewest local governments among U.S. states.
 Unique to this state is the lack of municipal governments.
 All local governments are generally administered at the county level.
-The only incorporated area in the state is Honolulu County, a consolidated city–county that governs the entire island of Oahu.
-County executives are referred to as mayors; these are the Mayor of Hawaii County, Mayor of Honolulu, Mayor of Kauaʻi, and the Mayor of Maui.
+The only incorporated area in the state is Honolulu County, a consolidated city–county that governs the entire island of Oʻahu.
+County executives are referred to as mayors; these are the Mayor of Hawaiʻi County, Mayor of Honolulu, Mayor of Kauaʻi, and the Mayor of Maui.
 The mayors are all elected in nonpartisan elections.
 Kalawao County has no elected government, and as mentioned above there are no local school districts; instead, all local public education is administered at the state level by the Hawaii Department of Education.
 The remaining local governments are special districts.